icj88/obsidian-personal/Journal Of Everything/FTE by Dept, Unit, Student and HR Rep.md

 Five year changes to FTE

-Everything Under Provost or reportign to  a dean?
+Everything Under Provost or reporting to a dean?
 Academic vs Support

 Pull IPEDs data asap